 about a young boy from Fort Mose falling in love with a prominent Creek Chief's daughter?

-The Black Seminoles represent a real legacy of diverse and resilient peoples from the real marriages, adoptions of individuals and families of Seminole and Black heritage, living alongside one another.
+The Black Seminoles represent a legacy of diverse and resilient peoples from the real marriages and adoptions of individuals and families of Seminole and Black heritage.

 Initially these two communities had strained relations but shared a fear that those that ruled